 If you’re looking for a degree that can help you obtain employment or advance your career in health care, this fully online Associate in Science in Health Sciences degree program will expand your medical vocabulary, improve your communication skills, and provide you with a solid understanding of the U.S. health care system.

 In the core associate in health science courses, you gain skills needed for entry-level jobs in medical office administration, health insurance member services, community health services, medical billing management, and human resources.
 Instruction covers topics in private, nonprofit, and public (Medicaid and Medicare) health insurance and financing; health provider education and licensing; federal health care legislation and regulation compliance; health care delivery settings; and electronic medical records.

 This online health science associate degree program is especially suited to veterans and servicemembers with some military medical education; licensed practical nurses or vocational nurses (LPNs or LVNs) looking to earn a non-nursing health science associate degree; people working in medical billing and medical coding in health insurance organizations; and allied health professionals who need a degree to further their career.

-You can apply all the credits from this associate degree to Excelsior College’s Bachelor of Science in Health Sciences and a total of 50 credits toward Excelsior College’s Bachelor of Science in Health Care Management.
+You can apply all the credits from this associate degree to Excelsior University’s Bachelor of Science in Health Sciences and a total of 50 credits toward Excelsior University’s Bachelor of Science in Health Care Management.

 2.4 million new health care jobs are expected to be added by 2026 (Source: BLS)